educbraga/pac-man-clone/README.md

 ![Screenshot do criador de labirintos](./images/labirinto.png)

-If you wish to make and play in a custom maze, you just need to edit the xlsx file, copy the numbers and paste them inside the index.js file
+If you wish to play in a custom maze:

+1. Edit the xlsx file
+2. Copy the numbers
+3. Paste them inside the index.js file